yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ```bash
 docker ps #command shows you all containers that are currently running.
 ```
 All containers have an **ID** and a **name**.
-Both the ID and name are generated every time a new container spins up with a random seed for uniqueness.
+Both the ID and name are generated randomly every time a new container is created.
 If you want to assign a specific name to a container then you can use the `--name` option.
-That can make it easier for you to reference the container going forward.
+That can make it easier for you to reference the container later.

 List running all containers using `ps -a` command as below: